Julius Carry

 Julius John Carry III (March 12, 1952 – August 19, 2008) was an American actor.
 He made his acting debut in the 1979 film Disco Godfather starring Rudy Ray Moore.
 He played Sho'Nuff in the martial arts film The Last Dragon.
 He also acted in the films World Gone Wild and The Fish That Saved Pittsburgh.

-Carry appeared primarily in numerous television roles, including Dr. Abraham Butterfield on Doctor, Doctor and the bounty hunter Lord Bowler in The Adventures of Brisco County, Jr. He also appeared on shows such as Murphy Brown, Family Matters, A Different World, Two Guys, a Girl and a Pizza Place, and Boy Meets World.
+Carry appeared primarily in numerous television roles, including Dr. Abraham Butterfield on Doctor, Doctor and the bounty hunter Lord Bowler in The Adventures of Brisco County, Jr. He also appeared on shows such as It's a Living (as the boyfriend/husband of Sheryl Lee Ralph), Murphy Brown, Family Matters, A Different World, Two Guys, a Girl and a Pizza Place, and Boy Meets World.

 Early life and education

 Carry grew up in the Lake Meadows neighborhood of Chicago, Illinois.
 Carry attended Hales Franciscan High School, where, at age 15, he joined the Spartan Players, an acting group.
 He discovered a love of acting with the group, performing in plays such as Hamlet and West Side Story.
 After touring the country with the Spartan Players, Carry joined the Chicago Actors Repertory Company, performing with them for four years.
 Afterwards, Carry stayed in Chicago, "basically getting into no good", he told writer Marc Shapiro.
 He attended Quincy College, but only for one year.
 His family encouraged him to move to Los Angeles to live with his uncle and "get back on [his] feet."
 Once in Los Angeles, Carry entered Loyola Marymount University, where he received a bachelor's degree in film and TV production.
 He stayed at the university, and completed a master's degree in communication arts.